c3JpbmkK/linux-journal/entries/generate-tls-certs.md

     openssl x509 -in cert.pem -noout -text

-### To create a new x.509 certificate with all defaults, and some extensions
+### To create a new x.509 certificate with all defaults and some extensions

     openssl req -x509 -new -newkey rsa:4096 -out cert.pem -keyout key.pem -addext keyUsage=digitalSignature,keyEncipherment